-Staff are referred to each Academy's behaviour policy.
+Staff are referred to each Academy's Behaviour Policy and HAT Anti-Bullying Policy.

 B7.
-Female Genital Mutilation (FGM)
+Female Genital Mutilation (FGM) and Forced Marriage

 FGM is a collective term for all procedures involving partial or total removal of external female genitalia for cultural or other non-therapeutic reasons.
 Typically, it is performed on girls aged between 4 - 15 years of age or on older girls before marriage or pregnancy.
 It is illegal in the UK and it is also illegal to take a child abroad to undertake FGM.
 There is a maximum prison sentence of 14 years for anyone found to have aided this procedure in any way.
 It is considered to be child abuse as it causes physical, psychological and sexual harm.